 Barbados' labeling regulations are quite extensive.
 A key requirement is that all products be labeled in English.
 Multilingual labels are acceptable as long as English is one of the languages included on the label.
-Standard U.S. labels are generally acceptable.
+Standard U.S. labels are generally accepted.

 Following is a summary of the information required on all prepackaged food labels.
-For definitive and more complete information regarding Barbados' labeling requirements, it is recommended that U.S. exporters contact the BNSI (contact information provided in Appendix I).
+For definitive and more complete information regarding Barbados' labeling requirements, U.S. exporters may wish to contact the BNSI (contact information provided in Appendix I).